cbrosius/homeassistant-portainer/README.md

 # Features
 ## Endpoints
 For each endpoint configured in Portainer, a dedicated Home Assistant device is created.
-This device represents the Portainer endpoint itself, providing details such as its name, the Docker version it manages, and a link to its configuration URL within Portainer.
-All containers associated with this endpoint, will use this device as their parent.
-This way, the containers will be listed as Connected devices in the endpoint-device.
+This device represents the Portainer endpoint itself and acts as a parent for all container devices running on it.

+The endpoint device provides key details and sensors, including:
+*   **Details**: Endpoint name, Docker version, and a direct link to its configuration URL in Portainer.
+*   **Sensors**:
+    *   Reachability status
+    *   Counts for unhealthy and stopped containers
+    *   Totals for images, volumes, and stacks

 ![Endpoints](https://raw.githubusercontent.com/cbrosius/homeassistant-portainer/master/docs/assets/images/ui/endpoints.png)